Context Windows vs Synthetic Memory

 • RAG-based retrieval (only loads relevant decisions)

-• Cross-tool sharing via MCP protocol
+• Cross-client sharing via MCP where the client exposes it

 Why it matters: Context windows reset every session and have token limits.
 Continuity remembers permanently.